 But you don’t only want to know how much inventory you’ll need to fulfill demand during launch.
 You also want full visibility into your future inventory needs.

-That's where Cogsy's production orders tool comes in.
-In seconds, forecast how much inventory you'll need in the next 12 months (what SKUs, how much, and when).
+That’s where Cogsy’s growth planning tool comes in.
+In seconds, forecast how much inventory you’ll need in the next 12 months (what SKUs, how much, and when).
 Cogsy will then update this plan as new information is introduced (like if demand increases or dips).

 You can then take this 12-month plan to your supplier and use it to negotiate better vendor terms.